-A stud finder is a small device used by builders and people doing D.I.Y to find where the beam or ‘stud’ behind a plasterboard wall is located.
-A plasterboard wall, or ‘stud wall’ is a type of wall used for the interior or houses to separate rooms etc, and it consists of ‘studs’ which are wooden beams going from the ceiling to the floor, and plasterboard.
+A plasterboard wall, or ‘stud all’ is a type of wall used for the interior or houses to separate rooms etc, and it consists of ‘studs’ which are wooden beams going from the ceiling to the floor, and plasterboard.

 Plasterboard is a type of wall material which is easy to put up, fairly durable, and easy to paint and cut to size, the one problem is that it’s not very strong.